codewavehub/List-on-LinkedIn/LinkedIn-Listing/how-to-list-on-linkedin.md

 # 📃A guide on how to list your CodeWave Hub experience on LinkedIn

-- An individual's involvement with the GitHub Campus Experts program should be added under the section **"Experience"**.
+- An individual's involvement with the CWH-Learnathon Prgram should be added under the section **"Volunteer Experience"**.

 ## Steps